midu16/proxy-server/README.md

 # Configure a reverse proxy to enable the connectivity between an IPv4 host to an IPv6 cluster

 ## Use case
-We have a host configured with IPv4 interfaces and we need to connect to another host configured with IPv6 interfaces.
+We have a host configured with IPv4 interfaces and we need to connect to another cluster/host configured with IPv6 interfaces.

 ## Solution
 Implement a HAProxy solution, deploying it as a container.
+Can be configured as a service in the IPv4 host, but this out of the scope of this document.

-The proxy will be hearing at some ports and depending in our configuration, it will redirect the received traffic from **IPv4** to the desired **IPv6** configured hosts.
+The proxy will be listening at some ports and depending in our configuration, will redirect the received traffic from **IPv4** to the desired **IPv6** configured hosts.

 **Onwards the available Cluster's hosts IPv6 subnet will be reachable from the other host IPv4 subnet.**